Root Canal Therapy / Endodontics

 Everyone is concerned about a dentist recommending a Root Canal.
 Here is a detailed description of everything one should know about root canal.

 “Root canal” is a single term referring to two things.
 First, it is a part of the tooth containing nerve tissues, blood vessels, and pulp or tissues.
 Second, it is a term used for a cavity present inside of the tooth.

-Root canal therapy, a procedure also known as endodontics therapy, is used to remove infections from the tooth by removing the decayed pulp followed by cleaning and fixing it.
+Root canal therapy (endodontic therapy) is used to remove infections from the tooth.
+This procedure removes the decayed pulp, followed by cleaning and fixing it.

 What Causes the Infection that Requires a Root Canal (Endodontics Therapy)